Medicare Access and CHIP Reauthorization Act of 2015 (MACRA)

 AUGS continues to work with CMS and Congress to ensure that the agency implements new payment systems in a way that makes sense for how AUGS members deliver quality care and that minimizes administrative burdens.
 On April 27, 2016, a proposed rule was issued by CMS signifying the most extensive change in physician payment policies in the last two decades.
 The AUGS Quality and Coding Committees worked diligently to analyze the information to determine how it will impact urogynecology practices.
 AUGS submitted comments on this proposed rule.
 The final rule was released October 14, 2016.

 With the introduction of MACRA, providers are paid based on treatment outcomes, quality of care, efficiency and patient satisfaction.
-The AUGS Urogynecology Quality Registry, AQUIRE, has been developed as a means for members to track these parameters.
-In 2017, AUGS will apply for QCDR status and users will be able to submit quality measures more easily to CMS and other private insurers for reimbursement should they choose to do so.
-AUGS will be sharing information with its members regarding the specific requirements for 2017 reporting.
+The AUGS Urogynecology Quality Registry, ACQUIRE, has been developed as a means for members to track these parameters.
+In 2017, AUGS received QCDR status and users will be able to submit quality measures more easily to CMS and other private insurers for reimbursement should they choose to do so.

 MACRA’s Impact on Your Practice: How to Succeed within the New Framework